splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

-.. _apm-service-centric-views:
+.. _apm-service-view:

-.. admonition:: Preview: Service-centric views

-Use service views for a complete view of your service health
+Use the service view for a complete view of your service health
 *****************************************************************************

 .. meta::